View from the bridge: Embracing technology to keep up with the challengers

-FinTechs and challenger banks have made their mark, with London widely regarded as the centre of European FinTech.
+FinTechs and challenger banks have made their mark, with London widely regarded as the center of European FinTech.

 Last year, the UK was ranked second globally for FinTech Investment, attracting $4.9 bn – up 38% compared to 2018 – across 359 deals.
 UK-based Greensill Capital, the leading provider of working capital finance for businesses and people, also held the spot for taking in the largest deal in the continent, while app-only bank Monzo passed the milestone of two million customers, underlining the growth of the big players in a relatively new area.